Frozander/Chirper/README.md

 ...
 ```

-If you don't want to, the default values are set for a development environment, it will use SQLite as the project database.
+**IMPORTANT:** If you don't want to, the default values are set for a development environment, it will use SQLite as the project database.
 (Just don't forget to rename/delete the migrations folder.
 Since inter-DBMS migrations are not possible as it stands.
 The included migrations are for PostgreSQL)

 To initialise the database run:
 ```
+flask db init
 flask db upgrade
 ```